Microservices Design Patterns

 Command Query Responsibility Segregation (CQRS) Pattern

-• CQRS stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
+- CQRS stands for Command and Query Responsibility Segregation, a pattern that separates read and write operations for a data store.
 Implementing CQRS in your application can maximize its performance, scalability, and security.

 API Gateway Pattern